blandygbc/adopet-api/README.md

 ```

-3. After downloading the dependencies create a file `init-init-script.sql` to create a user for manipulate the database with following content:
+3. After downloading the dependencies create a file `init-script.sql` to create a user for manipulate the database with following content:

 ```SQL